priitp2/inmemory_basics/inmemory.md

 In-Memory can be specified either on table level or partition level Partitions inherit table-level clause
-Works with hybrid partitioning, but rsults may vary
+Works with hybrid partitioning, but results may vary

 ---